Inline speed skating: Race venues and formats

 Inline speed skating races are held in a variety of formats and on a variety of surfaces.

 Indoor races are most common in the United States, which has a long tradition of racing on skates at rinks.
 The competitions are generally held at roller skating rinks with plastic-coated wood floors and, less commonly, a plastic coated cement floor.
 The track is about 100 m in circumference.
 At USA Roller Sports (USARS) events, tracks are marked by four pylons set in a parabolic oval, while at NIRA (National Inline Racing Association) events, tracks are marked by multiple pylons that create an oval shaped track.
 Events, or meets, are typically structured so that members of numerous age groups race in three or four distances.
 For the more populous divisions, there may be a series of heats in order to qualify for the final race.
 To some extent, indoor inline races are similar to short track speed skating.

 Outdoor races may be held on regular pavement on city streets or park roads, or they may be held at specialized venues similar to velodromes, sometimes called patinodromes.
 A patinodrome is generally about 200 m in circumference and may be surfaced with asphalt, concrete or similar material.
 The curves may be banked.
 Such specialized skating tracks are relatively common in Europe but rare in the United States.
-The international governing body for World Roller Sports, Federation Internationale de Roller Sports (FIRS) and its technical committee, Committee International de Course (CIC), are making strides to commonise tracks used specifically for World Championships that have the same size, shape and surface.
+The international governing body for World Roller Sports, World Skate, and its technical committee, Committee International de Course (CIC), are making strides to commonise tracks used specifically for World Championships that have the same size, shape and surface.
 Plans for such tracks are available from FIRS upon request.